isthattyler/Makefile-Template/README.md

 ./install
 ```

 After the installation process, you can use it right away.
-If you have created a file named 'foo.cpp', creating a Makefile for it and use it is as simple as:
+If you already have source files and your main file is named 'foo.cpp', creating a Makefile for it and run it is as simple as:

 ```bash
 createmf foo.cpp